 The Hauptplatz is the main strip in Schladming.
-It literally means "main place".
+It literally means "main place."
 You'll find yourself here often, especially on Lange Nacht, or actually any night.
 There are a lot of fun shops and restaurants here.
 Most importantly, the ATM is on the RIGHT side of the Hauptplatz (when coming from the JUFA) about halfway down.
+See figures 7 and 6 for a map and picture.